 Crisis Intervention & Response Canines

-IHABS has created the Crisis Intervention & Response Canines program to provide specially trained human-animal response teams to those impacted by crises, trauma, and disasters.
-Our program aims to build on current evidence-based practices seeking to address the need of crisis intervention and response services within the state of Iowa via the human-animal bond and partnerships with state and community organizations.
+IHABS has created the Crisis Intervention & Response Canines program to provide specially trained human-canine response teams to those impacted by crises, trauma, and disasters.
+Our program aims to build on current evidence-based practices seeking to address the need of crisis intervention and response services within the state of Iowa via the human-animal bond and, partnerships with state and community organizations.
 We are members of the Iowa Disaster Human Resource Council.

 Although recent usage of the term animal-assisted crisis response (AACR) has broadly included crisis intervention, IHABS defines the terms related but separate.
 We do this in order to better inform the public, and potential clients or partners, of the function, purpose, and goal of each.
 These definitions are more focused on the location and the environment in which the interaction could occur.
 In accordance with current evidenced-based practices, defining the response environment as potentially distinct from the intervention environment is important to ensure the individual needs are met of each person or organization we serve.
 As we become more informed of the needs of Iowa and crisis intervention technologies, therapies, and services, our definitions and goals may also transform to better suite the needs of Iowa communities.